 To put it simply, no, natural gas is not a renewable source of energy.
-Natural gas is a fossil fuel, in the same category as oil and coal, which means it is formed from ancient organic material that has undergone a process of decomposition and transformation over millions of years.
+Natural gas comes from a depleting source and is therefore not a renewable resource.
+Natural gas is a fossil fuel, like oil and coal it is formed from ancient organic material that has undergone a process of decomposition and transformation over millions of years.

 This organic material primarily consists of the remains of marine plants and microorganisms that were buried, subjected to heat and pressure, and transformed into hydrocarbons, including methane (CH4).
 Since the formation of natural gas occurs on geological timescales, it is considered a finite and non-renewable resource.